-- After the back-alley abortion of a Macekre that was Warriors of the Wind, Hayao Miyazaki spent the next few years refusing to allow his films to be licensed by anyone overseas.
-Eventually, he took another chance with overseas licensing, most prominently with Disney, but with a simple stipulation: NO edits, at all, full-stop.
-Harvey Weinstein, who had already earned infamy among animation fans for how he ruined Richard Williams's The Thief and the Cobbler, thought he could bully and/or sweet-talk Miyazaki into letting him hack down Princess Mononoke so that the MPAA would give the movie a PG rating (instead of the PG-13 it has).
+- After the affront of a Macekre that was Warriors of the Wind, Hayao Miyazaki spent the next few years refusing to allow his films to be licensed by anyone overseas, only doing two of them with no edits whatsoever.
+Eventually, he took another chance with overseas licensing, most prominently with Disney, but with a simple stipulation: NO CUTS.
+Harvey Weinstein, who had already earned infamy among Western Animation fans and purists for how he annihilated Richard Williams's The Thief and the Cobbler and would later gain notoriety in general through many allegations of sexual misconduct, thought he could boss arounf and/or sweet-talk Miyazaki into letting him hack down Princess Mononoke so that the MPAA would give the movie a PG rating (instead of the PG-13 it has).
 In response, Studio Ghibli sent Weinstein an authentic katana, attached to which was a note saying "No Cuts!".
-A probably furious/humiliated Weinstein backed down.
+A probably emraged/humiliated Weinstein backed down.

-To this day, if you see a Ghibli movie – whether in a theater or on video – you can rest assured that not a single frame of animation has been cut or altered in any way from its Japanese version (except for translating the credits, but Ghibli doesn't count that, and neither should you).
+- To this day, if you see a Ghibli movie whether in a theater or on video you can rest assured that not a single frame of animation has been cut or altered in any way from its Japanese version (except for translating the credits, but Ghibli doesn't count that).